Back in 2000 DSA (now DVSA) of Great Britain agreed (with IAM, RoSPA, and DAM) the following definition of advanced driving:

 The Institute of Advanced Motorists was formed in March 1956 with the primary objective of promoting road safety.
 It now has a total active membership of more than 100,000.

-Through the Advanced Driving Test, these organisations aim to raise driving standards by increasing the competence of drivers.
+Through the Advanced Driving Test, organisations such as IAM and RoSPA aim to raise driving standards by increasing the competence of drivers.
 It was determined in a Transport and Road Safety Laboratory Report published in December 1972 that Advanced motorists have between 50% to 70% lower accident rate.
 It should be emphasised that higher driving standards can reduce the likelihood of an accident, and this is the main and most significant benefit of an Advanced Driving Organisation.

 Advanced Driving (or Defensive Driving) has many advantages, the main one of course being that it makes people better, safer drivers.
 Offshoot benefits of this include reduced motoring costs due to reducing car insurance premiums though keeping your No Claims Discount (or NCD), cheaper maintenance because as an Advanced Driver, your usage of the brakes, clutch, gears will be much more smooth and in Sync with the car, and the road.